-- If you are receiving academic credit for your study abroad experience or internship, you must file a study abroad application with the Office of International Affairs.
+- If you are receiving academic credit for your study abroad experience or internship, you must have your coursework approved by your advisor and department chair and file a study abroad application with the Office of International Affairs.
 If you are doing an internship, you must also complete paperwork with the Office of Career Development.

 - You should also inform your bank and credit card company so that they do not put holds on your accounts if you make charges from another country.

 - Where will I live? (with a family, by myself, find apartment, in a dorm)